 He was a busy man though, also running a graphics design company alongside the telecoms business.
 Thus in 1990 he took a year out to travel around North America in a motorhome with his wife.

 As well as his family, Duncan’s passion is for the Albion.
 He has travelled the length and breath of England – and Wales – watching the team play at more than a hundred grounds in well over a thousand matches.
 Indeed, he often assists Liz Costa in running the Supporters’ Club coaches to away games.
 Duncan is also an active member of the Albion Collectors’ and Historians’ Society.

-As Chairman his aim is to increase the profile of the supporters club and encourage more fans to become members of the family of Albion Supporters.
+As chairman of the Supporters’ Club, his aim is to increase its profile and to try to encourage new young fans to become members of the family of Seagulls supporters.

 I have been Vice Chairman to at least 6 Chairmen - no desire to be boss.
 Member of SC since 1984, been running coaches on behalf of SC since David Bellotti cancelled the coaches to Fulham without advising the passengers who had already paid!
 First official SC Coaches went to Sudbury for the FA Cup match and we have not missed a first team away game since.

 Had "privileged" upbringing going to private boarding school followed by 2 years living in Rome.
 Later discovered this was a front to hide the fact that the woman who had "brought me up" was actually my step-mother !
 Found real Mum when I was 36 and had 15 glorious years getting to know her before she died in Lanzarote 15 years ago.